Loading Events

 $5 Members | $16 Adults (Non-Members) $12 Seniors | Free for Students, Children

-Using the museum’s archives and collection, along with artist interventions, A Museum Looks at Itself was one attempt to reveal the often-concealed biases and beliefs that can shape the methodology and motives of a museum, and through such inquiry bring about change.
+Using the Museum’s archives and collection, along with artist interventions, A Museum Looks at Itself was one attempt to reveal the often-concealed biases and beliefs that can shape the methodology and motives of a museum, and through such inquiry bring about change.
 These interventions and self-interrogations are more urgent now than ever.
 Join De Salvo as she talks about this landmark exhibition as well as its relevance today.

 Donna De Salvo is a curator, writer, and consultant who has worked with numerous national and international artists and museum collections.
 De Salvo is currently Senior Adjunct Curator, Special Projects, Dia Art Foundation, held several positions at the Whitney Museum of American Art, becoming its first Chief Curator and Deputy Director for Programs where she oversaw the museum’s curatorial department and program of exhibitions and acquisitions.
 Known for her thematic exhibitions, such as Open Systems: Rethinking Art c.
 1970 (Tate Modern) and Hand-Painted Pop: American Art in Transition (1955-1962) (LAMoCA).
 De Salvo has also organized exhibitions or commissioned the work of Barbara Bloom, John Chamberlain, Roni Horn, Anish Kapoor, Barbara Kruger, Steve McQueen, Barnett Newman, Hélio Oiticica, Ed Ruscha, Cy Twombly, Lawrence Weiner, and Joe Zucker, amongst many others.
 De Salvo has held curatorial positions at Tate Modern, London; the Wexner Center in Columbus, Ohio; Dia Art Foundation, in New York; and the Andy Warhol Museum in Pittsburgh.
 In the 1990s, she was the Robert Lehman Curator at the Parrish Art Museum, where she organized numerous exhibitions, including an installation on Job’s Lane of the work of Maren Hassinger.